preprocessed-connectomes-project/quality-assessment-protocol/qap_documentation.md

 ### Providing Raw Data

 The QAP pipelines take in subject list YAML (.yml) files as an input.
-The filepaths to your raw data are defined in these subject lists, and these .yml files can be easily generated using the *qap_raw_data_sublist_generator.py* script included in the QAP software package.
+The filepaths to your raw data are defined in these subject lists, and these YAML files can be easily generated using the *qap_raw_data_sublist_generator.py* script included in the QAP software package.
 After installing the QAP software package, this script can be run from any directory.
-This subject list generator script assumes a specific file structure for your input data:
+This subject list generator script assumes a specific directory structure for your input data:

-	/data_folder/site_name/subject_id/session_id/scan_id/file.nii.gz
+	/data_directory/site_name/subject_id/session_id/scan_id/file.nii.gz

+To make the script parse the above directory structure and generate the subject list YAML file, invoke the following command:

+    qap_raw_data_sublist_generator.py {absolute path to site_name directory} {path to where the output YAML file should be stored} {the scan type- can be 'anat' or 'func'}

-The script will go through your data folder structure and generate the subject list YAML file for you.
-Note that these subject lists can also be created or edited by hand if you wish, though this can be cumbersome for larger data sets.
+These subject lists can also be created or edited by hand if you wish, though this can be cumbersome for larger data sets.
 For reference, an example of the subject list format follows:

 	'1019436':
 	  session_1: